A little bit about me

 The tough part about being a mathematical biologist is that the mathematicians think you've gone soft and the biologists think you've gone crazy.

-I am a mathematical biologist.
-I love developing novel mathematical tools motivated by biological problems, and I love using mathematics to interrogate the logical consequences of biological theories for more informative study design.
+I'm a mathematical biologist.
+I love developing novel mathematical tools motivated by biological problems, and I love using mathematics to interrogate the logical consequences of biological theories for insightful study design.